Overview of the Esophagus

 Just below the junction of the throat and the esophagus is a band of muscle called the upper esophageal sphincter.
 Slightly above the junction of the esophagus and the stomach is another band of muscle called the lower esophageal sphincter.
-When the esophagus is not in use, these sphincters contract so that food and stomach acid do not flow back up the esophagus from the stomach to the mouth.
-During swallowing, the sphincters relax so food can pass to the stomach.
+When the esophagus is not in use, these sphincters close so that food and stomach acid do not flow back up the esophagus from the stomach to the mouth.
+During swallowing, the sphincters open so food can pass to the stomach.

 With aging, the strength of esophageal contractions and the pressure in the sphincters decrease.
 This condition makes older people more prone to backflow of acid from the stomach (gastroesophageal reflux or GERD), especially when lying down after eating.